antoniocachuan/scala-style-guide/README-ES.md

 # Guías de estilo de Databricks para Scala

-Con más de 1000 contribuidores, Apache Spark is to the best of our knowledge the largest open-source project in Big Data and the most active project written in Scala.
-This guide draws from our experience coaching and working with engineers contributing to Spark as well as our [Databricks](http://databricks.com/) engineering team.
+Con más de 1000 contribuidores,  Apache Spark según nuestro conocimiento, es el proyecto de código abierto más grande en Big Data y el más activo proyecto escrito en Scala.
+Esta guía se basa en nuestra experiencia de mentoría y trabajo con ingenieros contribuyendo a Spark tan bien como nuestro equipo de ingeniería de [Databricks](http://databricks.com/).

 Code is __written once__ by its author, but __read and modified multiple times__ by lots of other engineers.
 As most bugs actually come from future modification of the code, we need to optimize our codebase for long-term, global readability and maintainability.
 The best way to achieve this is to write simple code.